adiovall/folder-renamer/README.md

 # folder-renamer
-helps you rename your multiple folders and file with one click
+Helps you rename your multiple folders and files with one click